chcly/HackComputer/README.md

 # Hack Computer

-This repository is my implementation of the Hack computer in C++ from the [NAnd2Tetris course.](https://www.coursera.org/learn/build-a-computer)
+This repository is an implementation of the Hack computer in C++ from the [NAnd2Tetris course.](https://www.coursera.org/learn/build-a-computer)

 The current written document for it can be found [here.](Current/markdown/index.md#hackcomputer)